cryptoapi-project/cryptoapi-swift/README.md

 ### Networks

 CryptoAPI supports `mainnet` and `testnet` chains.
-You can select chain type by `networkType` field when setup framework
+You can select chain type by set `networkType` propetry when setup framework.
+All available network types you can find in [NetworkType](/CryptoAPI/NetworkType.swift) enumiration.
 ```swift
 let settings = Settings(authorizationToken: "Your token") { configurator in
     configurator.networkType = NetworkType.testnet
 }
 let api = CryptoAPI(settings: settings)
 ```
-Awailable `types` you can find [here](/CryptoAPI/NetworkType.swift).

 ### Servicies

 CryptoAPI contains 4 main services for usage.
+[ETHService](/CryptoAPI/Servicies/Protocols/ETHService.swift), [BTCService](/CryptoAPI/Servicies/Protocols/BTCService.swift) and [BCHService](/CryptoAPI/Servicies/Protocols/BСHServiсe.swift) have the functionality to work with the corresponding currency.
+The common functionality is made in [CommonService](/CryptoAPI/Servicies/Protocols/CommonService.swift), which is not tied to a specific currency.
 ```swift
 let common = api.common
 let eth = api.eth
 let btc = api.btc
 let bch = api.bch
 ```
-`CommonService` protocol you can find [here](/CryptoAPI/Servicies/Protocols/CommonService.swift).

-`ETHService` protocol you can find [here](/CryptoAPI/Servicies/Protocols/ETHService.swift).

-`BTCService` protocol you can find [here](/CryptoAPI/Servicies/Protocols/BTCService.swift).

-`BCHService` protocol you can find [here](/CryptoAPI/Servicies/Protocols/BСHServiсe.swift).

 ### Error handling